geolta/FreeCAD-Ribbon/README.md

 * Scripts are provided to help setup your own customized Ribbon
 * Much more...

-See the wiki page for more details and a manual on how to customize the Ribbon to your liking.
+See the [wiki page](https://github.com/APEbbers/FreeCAD-Ribbon/wiki) for more details and how to customize the Ribbon to your preference.

 ## Installation